The tree outside my window flutters green.

 You’ve had the better hour of my bright morn

-and still I pause and hear you play your part,
+and still I pause to hear you play your part;

-that play for you and bring to you their heart.
+that play for you and I with all their heart.

-Lush tree, framed in my window, I confess
+Lush tree, framed in my window, I profess

-he’s in this leafy poem that we share.
+he’s in your leafy poem that we share.